sentubiswas013/Javascript/code/26-jscode.md

 Math.min.apply(null,[4,6,1,9])  // output: 1
 ```
 ------------------------------------------
-### Code 11: To find longest word from a string using custom code
+### Code 11: To find longest snd shortesh word from a string using custom code

+#### Way1 to get longest number using loop
 ```javascript
 function longest() {
   var str ="Priya is a good girl and having hardworking skills"